mySmart-dev/DHT_PyCom/README.md

-# DHT11 Python library
+# DHT11 Python library for Pycom

-This simple class can be used for reading temperature and humidity values from DHT11 sensor on Raspberry Pi.
+This simple class can be used for reading temperature and humidity values from DHT11 sensor on Pycom Board.

 # Usage